 Alice Callaghan, an Episcopal priest and former nun, has provided aid to Skid Row’s homeless population and to Downtown garment workers for over three decades.
 A staunch advocate for the poor, Callaghan began the Las Familias del Pueblo center, Skid Row Housing Trust, and Union Station Homeless Services.
-Here, she speaks with TPR about the status of Skid Row’s street population, sharing frustration at Los Angeles’ loss of housing and calling on LA’s City Hall to back up its promises with funds.
+Here, she speaks with TPR about the status of Skid Row’s street population, shares her frustration at Los Angeles’s loss of housing, and calls on City Hall to back up its promises with funds.

 "In 1986, we had about 6,767 affordable units on Skid Row for Skid Row people, and today we have 3,652.
 That is a catastrophic loss of affordable permanent housing.”